Why are Back to School Math Diagnostic Assessments Important?

 Although we know we have to teach the standards, these assessments allow us to prioritize certain standards, especially if the majority of the class struggles with them.
 I always try to prioritize standards that we build on to make sure my students have a strong foundation first.

 Have I convinced you?!
-While you are preparing for back to school, take a few extra minutes to find a BTS math diagnostic assessment that will benefit your instruction and your students’ learning.
-My assessments that I mentioned earlier have options for pre/post assessments for each unit, as well as the full year mixed review assessment.
-These are my favorite to use for the beginning of the year, starting each unit, and at the end of the unit.
+Back to school is busy, but finding a back-to-school math diagnostic assessment can help build a strong foundation that will benefit your instruction and your students’ learning.
+The assessments that I mentioned earlier have options for pre/post assessments for each unit, as well as a full-year mixed review assessment.
+These are my favorites to use for the beginning of the year and can be used as you progress through your units!

 Comments